Baker overcomes adversity on road to state

 What he wanted to do was to just go out and play his best.
 He would have his best season in tennis.

-“I was thinking what is there to lose?,’’ he said.
-I jus go out and do what I know how to do.’’
+“I was thinking, ‘What is there to lose?’” he said.
+I just go out and do what I know how to do.’’

 He is known for his steadiness and consistency.
-He didn’t lose a first-round match this season.
-He won the conference and Muskogee Tournaments.
+Baker didn’t lose a first-round match this season and won conference and the Muskogee tournament.

 Baker has a 4.0 grade point average and wants to be an architect.
-Rogers said he is the textbook example of an student athlete.
+Rogers said he is the textbook example of a student-athlete.

-“I just making sure that I have my priorities straighten out,’’ Baker said.
+“I just making sure that I have my priorities straightened out,’’ Baker said.
 “Anybody can have a 4.0 no matter what activity they are in as long as they put in the work.’’

 He doesn’t play as many video games as he used to, putting his time in for tennis, family and school.
-Tennis has tended to attract scholars.
+Tennis tends to attract scholars.

 “You have to work really hard to succeed in tennis,’’ Baker said.
 “We’re used to working hard for what we wanted, especially in academics or on the court.’’